ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 ---

-## How the corrected package handles each attack
+## How the mitigation package handles each attack

 `MAX_COMMITS` remains a placeholder until measured.
 The examples below use K selected participants, not an assumed safe value of 100.